Skip to content

 11:00 AM Policy Discussion Lunch on Alcatraz Island

-12:00 PM Walking Historical Tour of Alcatraz and Park Challenges
+12:00 PM Lunch on site and walking Historical Tour of Alcatraz and Park Challenges

 Park Ranger, Historian, To Be Determined

-An in-depth, walking field study that explores how parks can preserve and reflect historical narratives – important to society – from the viewpoints of historical actors and from divergent perspectives – interpretive tapestry
+An in-depth, walking field study that explores how parks can preserve and reflect historical narratives – important to society – from the viewpoints of actors from divergent perspectives – interpretive tapestry

-2:00 PM Return by ferry from Alcatraz Island to San Tiburon
+2:00 PM Return by Ferry from Alcatraz Island to Cavallo Point

 Travel to Embarcadero Pier and board vans to return to the Lodge at Tiburon